 Hang Framed Holiday Prints

 Let the kids help you decorate the house for a festive mood.
-Use a free program like PicMonkey, Canva, or any word processing app to create and print a fun Christmas quote from a movie or line from a Christmas carol and hang it up!
+Use a free program like PicMonkey, Canva, or any word processing app to create and print a fun Christmas quote from a movie, a line from a Christmas carol, or Bible verses, and hang it up!

 Sing Favorite Christmas Carols